dougeby/IntuneDocs/InTuneDocs/DeployUse/ios-setup-assistant-enrollment-in-microsoft-intune.md

         -   **Enrollment Details** – Specifies how devices are enrolled.

-            -   **Prompt for user affinity** – The iOS device can be affiliated with a user during initial setup and could then be permitted to access company data and email as that user.
-For most Setup Assistant scenarios, use **Prompt for user affinity**.
+            -   **Prompt for user affinity** – The device must be affiliated with a user during initial setup and could then be permitted to access company data and email as that user. **User affinity** should be configured for DEP-managed devices that belong to users and need to use the company portal (i.e. to install apps).
-            This mode supports a number of scenarios:

-                -   **Corporate-owned personal device** – “Choose Your Own Device” (CYOD) Similar to privately owned or personal devices but the administrator has certain privileges including permission to wipe, reset, administer, and unenroll the device.
-The device’s user can install apps and has most other permissions for device use where not blocked by management policy.

-                -   **Device enrollment manager account** – The device is enrolled using a special Intune administrator account.
-It can be managed as a private account, but only a user who knows the enrollment manager credentials can install apps, wipe, reset, administer, and unenroll the device.
-For information about enrolling a device shared by many users through a common account, see [Enroll corporate-owned devices with the Device Enrollment Manager in Microsoft Intune](enroll-corporate-owned-devices-with-the-device-enrollment-manager-in-microsoft-intune.md).

-            -   **No user affinity** – The device is user-less.
+            -   **No user affinity** – The device is not affiliated with a user.
 Use this affiliation for devices that perform tasks without accessing local user data.
-Apps requiring user affiliation are disabled or won’t work.
+Apps requiring user affiliation, including the Company Portal app used for installing line-of-business apps, won’t work.

         -   **Device group pre-assignment** – All devices deployed this profile will initially belong to this group.
 You can reassign devices after enrollment.